About Idea TestLab

 We take no equity.
 We charge no fees.

 Our programs are free.
-We take zero equity in your business and charge no rent to use our facilities.
+We take zero equity in your business.

 Do I have to attend all 6 sessions of Idea TestLab?